BaharehAm/Question-Answering-with-transformer-based-models/README.md

 This repository contains a modified version of the Huggingface library example for the question answering task.
 It was a group project for the Deep Learning course offered at HEC Montreal.
 We we reviewed state-of-the-art transformer models for QA task applied on
 SQuAD 1.1 and 2.0 datasets.
+We evaluated fine-tuning performance of five models, namely RoBERTa, ALBERT, BERT, XLMRoBERTa, and DistilBERT under various settings and hyperparameters.
+Due to our limitations in computational power, we fixed the values for learning rate, weight decay, and other hyperparameters as presented in the original papers and used batch size of 16 to be able to run our models.
-We tested five models, RoBERTa, ALBERT, BERT, XLMRoBERTa, and DistilBERT, and our experiments showed that RoBERTa-base pre-trained model has the best performance in terms of F1 and EM scores.
+Our experiments showed that RoBERTa-base pre-trained model has the best performance in terms of F1 and Exact Match (EM) scores on both
+SQuAD 1.1 and 2.0 while DistillBERT model performs the poorest.
 Moreover, we examined the effect of training steps and training size on these models’ performance.
+To study the effect of training size in fine-tuning step1 on the performance of our models, we used 33%, 66%, and 100% of each dataset.
+This experiment showed that DistilBERT and BERT models are more sensitive to the fine-tuning data size, especially for SQuAD 2.0 dataset.
+For SQuAD 1.1, reducing the size of the training dataset has a small impact on RoBERTa’s performance compared to the other models.
-We found that fine-tuning these models just for 2 epochs is enough to get our reported performance.
+In terms of training steps, we found that fine-tuning these models just for 2 epochs is enough to get our reported performance.

 ## Experiment results on SQuAD 1.1 and SQuAD 2.0
 ![image](https://user-images.githubusercontent.com/46126394/195227422-18250aa2-f65f-441d-b8a2-842fb56527ff.png)